Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 Growing In The Ground

 Get a plump fire lily “bulb” or tuber, 4″ to 5″ inches long.
-Order early as Gloriosa Lilies sell out quickly.
+Order early, as Gloriosa Lilies sell out quickly.

-The tubers should be sprouted slightly, for quick growth and emergence from the ground.
+The tubers should be sprouted slightly for quick growth and emergence from the ground.

-By purchasing the tubers of Gloriosa lilies (the larger ones) in the spring, and holding them in a moderately cool and dry area, it should be possible to keep them in good condition until May or June each year.
+By purchasing the tubers of Gloriosa lilies (the larger ones) in the spring and holding them in a moderately cool and dry area, it should be possible to keep them in good condition until May or June each year.

 If quick and vigorous growth can be obtained during the warm weeks of summer, it will be possible to have the fire lily bulb bloom in eight to ten weeks after planting, sometimes even sooner.

-When the ground is warm, and the weather sunny in early summer, plant the tubers in a sunny location, preferably in a raised bed a few inches high of loamy, sandy, fertile soil.
+When the ground is warm and the weather sunny in early summer, plant the tubers in a sunny location, preferably in a raised bed a few inches high of loamy, sandy, fertile soil.

 Lay the tubers flat in a furrow as if they were sweet peas, using only a little commercial garden fertilizer worked into the furrow before planting.
-Cover about three inches deep, after planting with the sprout pointing up.
+Cover about three inches deep after planting with the sprout pointing up.

-The tuberous roots spring from the under side of the sprouted tip, and the new tuber forms in front of the old tuber as the plant matures.
+The tuberous roots spring from the underside of the sprouted tip, and the new tuber forms in front of the old tuber as the plant matures.

-The Gloriosa lily should have wire, stake, trellis or string to climb, which it does by curious tendrils at the tips of the leaves.
+The Gloriosa lily should have wire, stake, trellis, or string to climb, which it does by curious tendrils at the tips of the leaves.

-The stem will grow four to six or eight feet tall, depending on sunlight, watering, fertility of the soil and strength of the tuber.
+The stem will grow four to six or eight feet tall, depending on sunlight, watering, fertility of the soil, and strength of the tuber.

-Medium to large size tubers will produce 2 – 20 or more flowers in a season, depending on many factors.
+Medium to large-size tubers will produce 2 – 20 or more flowers in a season, depending on many factors.
 After planting, the sprout will appear above ground in a few days.

 Gloriosa Lilies Pests and Problems

 Dry, pale leaves usually mean too much sun (usually mid-day sun).
-Try moving plant to an area where it will get some shading during the hot mid-day sun.
+Try moving the plant to an area where it will get some shading during the hot mid-day sun.

 gloriosa flower arrangementPin

-Lily Glory flower arrangment
+Lily Glory flower arrangement

 Unusual Cut Flowers

-The exotic, bright colored flower of the Gloriosa lily plant is long lasting, and in some parts of the world, the “glory Lily” is grown as a cut flower.
+The exotic, bright-colored flower of the Gloriosa lily plant is long-lasting, and in some parts of the world, the “glory Lily” is grown as a cut flower.